 It is difficult to get rid of a mimosa tree once it has spread, since the seedlings adapt to most soils.
 Moreover, the plants are not affected at all by hot or dry weather and don’t mind root disturbance.
 Once you remove native vegetation, the mimosa seeds will leap in to colonize the area.

-The one thing force of nature effective to get rid of mimosa tree seedlings is cold.
+The one force of nature that’s effective to get rid of mimosa tree seedlings is cold.
 One good frost takes them out and that is why one rarely sees mimosa tree weeds or trees crowding along the roadsides in the North.